 Neuer Markt (New Market Square) – One of Vienna’s Ancient Squares!

-The square is located west of the major shopping and restaurant street, Kärntner Straße.
-In the Middle Ages, the Hoher Markt (Upper Market) near Schwedenplatz was the central trading square, but when it became insufficient for the city’s growing population, it was decided to establish a new market location.
-The new market was mainly used for trading flour and grains, and as such, it was also referred to as the “Flour Market” (in German, Mehlmarkt).
-During World War II, the buildings around the square were damaged by Allied bombings, and more modern structures were erected in their place.
+In the Middle Ages, the Hoher Markt (Upper Market) near Schwedenplatz served as the central trading square, but as the city’s population grew and the space became insufficient, officials decided to establish a new market location.
+Traders mainly used the new market for flour and grain, so people also called it the “Flour Market” (Mehlmarkt).
+During World War II, Allied bombings damaged the buildings around the square, and developers later erected more modern structures in their place.